applied-numerical-algorithms-group-lbnl/Chombo_4/README.md

 handles all MPI and HDF5 interactions.

 ## Build instructions on Cori:
-### Modules
+### CMake version
-* The default CMake version is insufficient.
-The minumum required version is 3.20.
-Configuration has been tested through version 3.21.
+* The minumum required CMake version is 3.20.
+If an older version is the default on your platform, load a `cmake` module with a sufficiently new version.
+Configuration has been tested through CMake 3.21.
+### Cori Modules
+* If doing a CUDA build, load the `cudatoolkit` module
+* If doing an MPI build, load the `openmpi` module
+### Summit Modules
+* Load the `netlib-lapack` module
-* If doing a CUDA build, load the `cudatoolkit` module.
+* If doing a CUDA build, load the `cuda/11` module.
+If you get configuration fails with a message like `error: identifier "__ieee128" is undefined` you may have an older version of CUDA loaded.
-* If using HDF5, load the `cray-hdf5` module
+* If doing an MPI build, load the `spectrum-mpi` module

 ### Submodules
 * There are two submodules within this repository.
 One is the [Proto](https://github.com/applied-numerical-algorithms-group-lbnl/proto_import) library that has headers and data types used by Chombo.
 The other is the [BLT](https://github.com/LLNL/blt) library of CMake macros used during configuration.